CryptoRodeo/rhtap-dev-get-started/README.md

    - Create an issue using [this template](https://github.com/backstage/community/issues/206)
    - Select Option 3 (plugin maintainer)
    - Include a link to your `CODEOWNERS` PR
-   - Be patient - the review process can take time
+   - Be patient - the review process can take some time

 ## Your Responsibilities
 As a plugin maintainer, you'll need to follow the guidelines outlined here: